Abstract digital artwork featuring smooth, overlapping curved shapes in shades of green and blue on a black background.

 • Known gaps include the absence of distributed tracing, no integration with Azure's native Schema Registry, and an operational overhead introduced by the Gateway proxy (2-10ms added latency, a required PostgreSQL 13+ dependency, and a single point of failure to manage for high availability).

-• Kpow is worth evaluating if per-cluster pricing, a stateless deployment model, or WCAG-compliant UI matters to your team.
+• Kpow is worth evaluating if per-cluster pricing, a stateless deployment model, proven stability on large partitioned clusters, or WCAG-compliant UI matters to your team.

 What is Conduktor?